TAUSIF

 Systems Foundation

-Three months building a face-recognition attendance system for a wellness chain.
-The first thing I ever shipped that a real business actually depended on.
+Short pre-graduation internship.
+Built a face-recognition attendance system for a wellness chain.
+My first production system that a business depended on.

 Hard problems solved